 Clavo Huasca Summary:

 Clavo huasca (Tynanthus panurensis) is a large jungle vine found in the Amazon rainforest.
-It uses its tendrils to climb its way up the canopy trees of the jungle towards the light.
+It uses its tendrils to climb its way up the canopy trees towards the light.

-This herbal medicinal plant is fairly unknown to the general public, yet has a wide range of medicinal benefit including antibacterial, aphrodisiac, sexual potency/libido enhancer, analgesic, antibiotic, and anti-inflammatory. it has been used for a wide range of conditions as well including; toothaches, infection, low libido, and digestive complaints.
+This herbal medicinal plant is fairly unknown to the general public, yet has a wide range of medicinal benefit including antibacterial, aphrodisiac, analgesic, antibiotic, and anti-inflammatory.
+It has been used for a wide range of conditions as well including; toothaches, infection, low libido, and digestive complaints.

 The libido enhancing effects of clavo huasca have been found to work in both males and females, but are suggested to be strongest in females, and peak 3 hours after consumption.

 Clavo huasca has a beautiful flavour similar in taste to clove or cinnamon.
 Some use the powdered vine as a culinary spice.